aaurtaza/aaurtaza/README.md

 ### Hi there, I'm Alvaro. 👋 <br /> <br /> <br />

-I'm a Junior Computer Science major passionate about learning new things. <br /> <br />
+I'm a junior Computer Science major passionate about learning new things. <br /> <br />

 <!--
 **alvaradoavocado/alvaradoavocado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.